Seán Lemass: Anti-treaty

 In December 1921, after the signing of Anglo-Irish Treaty, Lemass was released.
-He became a training officer for a period in Beggars Bush Barracks before the IRA split and was involved in the Belfast Boycott operations.
+He became a training officer for a period in Beggars Bush Barracks before the IRA split and was involved in the Belfast Boycott operations (see The Troubles in Ulster (1920–1922)).
 During the debates of the Anglo-Irish Treaty in 1921, Lemass was one of the minority who opposed it along with de Valera.
 As a protest, all the anti-Treaty side withdrew from the Dáil.
 In the Irish Civil War which followed Lemass was adjutant to Rory O'Connor, when the group seized the Four Courts, the home of the High Court of Ireland.
 The occupation of the Four Courts eventually resulted in the outbreak of the Civil War, when, under British pressure, the Free State side shelled the building on 28 June 1922.
-As a result, fighting broke out in Dublin between pro and anti Treaty factions.
-The Four Courts surrendered after two days bombardment, however, Lemass escaped with Ernie O'Malley and some others to Blessington.
+As a result, fighting broke out in Dublin between pro and anti-Treaty factions.
+The Four Courts surrendered after two days of bombardment, however, Lemass escaped with Ernie O'Malley and some others to Blessington.
 Their Flying Column operated in Enniscorthy, Tullow, Ferns, Baltinglass and Borris before the Column was broken up.
-Lemass and O'Malley returned to Dublin along with Thomas Derrig as a member of the IRA Eastern Command Headquarters but was later captured in December 1922 and interned again.
+Lemass and O'Malley returned to Dublin along with Thomas Derrig as a member of the IRA Eastern Command Headquarters but were later captured in December 1922 and interned in the Curragh Camp.

 In June 1923, after the end of the civil war, Seán Lemass's brother Noel Lemass, an anti-Treaty IRA officer, was abducted in Dublin by a number of men, believed to be connected to the National Army or the Police CID unit.
 He was held in secret until October when his mutilated body was found in the Dublin Mountains, (see also Executions during the Irish Civil War).
 Seán Lemass was released from prison on compassionate grounds following his brother's death.
 On 18 November 1924, Lemass was elected for the first time as a Sinn Féin TD.